home-assistant/home-assistant.io/source/_integrations/vicare.markdown

 ### UTF-8 characters in passwords

-The underlying PyViCare python library cannot handle UTF-8 characters in passwords, so do not use for example `ü`, `ø`, etc. in passwords.
+The underlying PyViCare Python library cannot handle UTF-8 characters in passwords, so do not use for example `ü`, `ø`, etc. in passwords.

 ### GATEWAY_OFFLINE